 Chef Patrick Roney’s passion for cooking came from an early age in his mother’s garden, outside Baltimore, Maryland, with a salt shaker and a sun ripened tomato.
 Today his philosophy has come full circle, his roots shine true in the fact that he is ingredient driven and prefers little confusion on the plate.
 During Patrick’s culinary training at the Culinary Institute of America, Hyde Park, New York, he became skilled in several cuisines.
 Although, today he truly is focused on Contemporary American Cuisine with an emphasis on Farm to Table.
 Roney recently joined the hospitality team at Ashbourne Farms where he is Chef de Cuisine under Jason Jones and helped to open the doors to the kitchen at the Show Barn.

 Brad “Blackberry” Savko was born and raised in Louisville.
-He has been a banker at Republic Bank since 2010 and was introduced to Food Literacy Project through Leadership Louisville’s Ignite Louisville program.
-While he is far from having a green thumb he got involved because of his belief in teaching youth the importance of having a healthy lifestyle and developing our young leaders.
+A banker at Independence Bank, he was introduced to Food Literacy Project through Leadership Louisville’s Ignite Louisville program while in his previous position at Republic Bank.
+While he is far from having a green thumb, he got involved because of his belief in teaching youth the importance of having a healthy lifestyle and developing our young leaders.

-Brenda “Brussel Sprouts” Stokes is a 24 year Jefferson County Public School employee currently working at Environmental Magnet Coordinator at Portland Elementary.
+Brenda “Brussel Sprouts” Stokes is a 24 year Jefferson County Public School employee who recently retired from working as the Environmental Magnet Coordinator at Portland Elementary.
 I grew up on a family farm in Texas and love gardening.
 At Portland Elementary, I started themed grade level gardens where students plant, tend, harvest and eat food from their gardens.